-Recently I was asked to join the National Center for Missing and Exploited Children social media outreach team..
+Recently I was asked to join the National Center for Missing and Exploited Children social media outreach team.
 It’s a volunteer position, but one I couldn’t say no to.
 In March, the Center put together a 2-day Summit that brought together leaders in youth sports, experts in child health, and safety experts to discuss the new Safe to Compete program.
-It was a ground-breaking summit, and if you didn’t get a chance to watch it live you can still watch the Safe To Compete Summit.

 While BabyGirl is not on a sports team, she does take karate and is involved in other activities.
-As a family with a personal connection to the Center, it is very important for me not only to make sure my child is safe but I’m “that mom” when it comes to being on high alert.
+As a family with a personal connection to the Center, it is very important for me not only to make sure my child is safe but I’m “that mom” when it comes to the reality of sexual predators in youth sports.
 Within the past year there have been several stories of college athletes coming forward to openly share their stories about being sexually abused by coaches and sports team personnel.

 Recently, a good friend of mine posted some cryptic information on her Facebook page about her daughter’s former cheer coach.
-I quickly reached out and did some research of my own to find that the cheer coach had been arrested and was being held on 3-counts of continuous sexual abuse of a child under 14.
+I quickly reached out and did some research of my own to find that the cheer coach had been arrested and was being held suspicion of being a predator in youth sports cheerleading.
 Fortunately, for my friend, her daughter was not one of his targets.
 What struck me, though, were some of the comments on the posts that deflected some of the blame to the girl’s parents.
 While that’s for another post, clearly something is wrong when a coach sexually assaults young girls and outsiders want to put any blame on the parents.